LanceScheffer/Random-Projects/README.md

 # Random Projects
- side projects that I am working on or finished
+ Practice projects that I am working on or finished.